radicalembodiment3/radicalembodiment3.github.io/program.md

 1000-1100 **Wendy Ross** (London Metropolitan University) “Hylomentation in metareasoning”

+1100-1115 _Break_

-1100-1200 **Ana-Maria Olteteanu** (Constructor University Bremen) “How Not to Be A Lonely A.I.: Exploring Linguistic and Visual Problem Solving Through Games”
+1115-1215 **Ana-Maria Olteteanu** (Constructor University Bremen) “How Not to Be A Lonely A.I.: Exploring Linguistic and Visual Problem Solving Through Games”

-1200-1300 _Lunch (provided)_
+1215-1300 _Lunch (provided)_

 1300-1400 **Sotirios Kotsopoulos** (MIT / National Technical University of Athens) “Design without Representation”